How to Become a Teacher in Georgia

 Teacher Certification Programs

-You can also do a "certification-only" program which does not lead to a degree (therefore, you should already have a Bachelor's degree) but does lead to GA teacher certification.
+You can also do a "certification-only" program which does not lead to a degree (therefore, you should already have a bachelor's degree) but does lead to GA teacher certification.

 Georgia Alternative Educator Preparation Program

-Yet another pathway is completing a GA alternative educator preparation program which can be completed if you have a Bachelor's degree and have been hired by the Local Unit of Administration (LUA).
+Yet another pathway is completing a GA alternative educator preparation program which can be completed if you have a bachelor's degree and have been hired by the Local Unit of Administration (LUA).
 This pathway gives more flexible schedule options than a traditional teacher preparation program.

-Pass the Required Tests for Georgia
+Pass the Required Tests for Teacher Certification in Georgia

 After completing your education requirements, the next step to becoming a teacher in Georgia is to pass the required state tests.